tjgran01/Psychopy-Task-Presentor/README.md

 ISI = Inner Stimulus Interval and refers to a fixation between presentations of a task (i.e. a trial).

-IBI = Inner Block Interval and refers to a fixation between presentations of a block (i.e. a SET of trials.)
+IBI = Inner Block Interval and refers to a fixation between presentations of a block (i.e. a SET of trials.

-## TODOs

-~1.
-Change background to black with slightly grey font color.~

-~2.
-Make Sliders continuous as opposed to discrete.~

-~3.
-Create new Input_Handler to work with button box~

-~3. ... and trackball.
-(1,2) for index / middle.~

-~4.
-Set Pages that wait for TTL from MRI (5)~

-~5.
-Add timeouts to questions.~

-~6.
-Definitely need a refactor :)~

-7. Link up triggers for all stim.

-8. Write a TTL Pulse class for EEG trig.

-~9.
-Look into connecting EyeLink.
-I need some information on this.~

-~10.
-Make Stroop use congruence rather than color choice.~

-~11.
-Finger tapping - add response logging.~

-~12.
-Add slider practice.~

-~13.
-Pad times for fMRI.~

-~14.
-Change to sentence level presentation.
-Self paced.
-Hard timeout.~

 ## Exported Data